Otolaryngologists: Doctors who treat ear, nose and throat disorders

-If you experience hearing loss, you may be referred to an otolaryngologist or a neurotologist to determine the underlying cause of your condition.
+If you experience hearing loss, you may be referred to an otolaryngologist or a neurotologist to determine the underlying cause of your condition and to help you with hearing loss treatment.

 What is an otolaryngologist?